Policy About Farms Being Listed On This Website

 Demands to remove a farm entirely from this website will

 not be honored unless the farm is permanently closed and the notice

 noted above.
-After 2 years it may be removed.
+After 2 years it may be (and is when we go through a periodic cleanup process) removed.

 Reviews, comments and opinions

 - Opinions and reviews may be provided by consumers and the